 27. species-appropriate husbandry

-... instead of animals kept (and bred) in captivity.
+... instead of captive (and bred) animals.

 28. goulash